foucar/CASS/README.md

-In the constructor of the class you need to fill the cass::ConversionBackend::_pdsTypeList with the type id's from the LCLS that you want the converter to react on.\n
+In the constructor of the class you need to fill the cass::ConversionBackend::_pdsTypeList with the type id's from the LCLS that you want the converter to react on.

 You need to overwrite cass::ConversionBackend::operator()() with the code that extracts the desired data from the datagram and put it into the cass::CASSEvent.
 Once you have set up your converter, you need to modify